 Useful properties of watermelon (video)

-How to dry watermelon rinds
+How to dry watermelon rinds correctly

-• the initial and uncomplicated stage of urolithiasis can be cured with a decoction that dissolves the formation of stones in the tissues.
+• the initial and uncomplicated stage of urolithiasis can be cured with a decoction that dissolves the formation of stones in tissues.

 External use for cosmetic purposes

-watermelon rinds as medicine
+Watermelon rinds as medicine

-Watermelon peel jam: recipe (video)
+Watermelon rind jam: recipe (video)

 Watermelon rind has therapeutic effect, but despite this, it must be used strictly following the dosage in order to avoid a decrease in potassium in the body.